-- If severe weather conditions develop while your child is at school, the school will notify parents using the email via the Renweb system and/or phone call.
-Please monitor local weather stations in case the school closes early. - · In the event of early dismissal or school closing, after-school activities will be canceled.

-\cdot In the event that school closes early, your child will always be taken care of by faculty and staff until you are able to arrive.
+- If severe weather conditions develop while your child is at school, the school will notify parents using the email via the Renweb system and/or phone correspondence: call and/or text.
+Please monitor local weather stations in case the school closes early. - \cdot In the event of early dismissal or school closing, after-school activities will be canceled. - \cdot In the event that school closes early, your child will always be taken care of by faculty and staff until you are able to arrive.